Clark, Nevada

-Clark is an unincorporated community in northern Storey County and southern Washoe County, Nevada, United States, about 17 mi east of Reno and Sparks.
-Clark can be accessed from the north via Interstate 80 on the USA Parkway exit, and from the west via roads from nearby Lockwood.
+Clark is an unincorporated community on the Truckee River in Storey and Washoe counties in Nevada, United States, about 17 mi east of Reno and Sparks.

+Description

 Clark has also been known as Clark Siding, Clark Station, Clarks, and Clarks Siding.

+Clark can be accessed from the north via Interstate 80 on the Nevada State Route 439 (USA Parkway) exit, and from the west via roads from nearby Lockwood.